konratp/uchicago-data-visualization/README.md

 number of service breaks per match) differ significantly between men and women?

-Again, the plot showcases time on the x-axis, and the average number of service breaks per match on the y-axis.
+Again, a scatterplot maps time onto the x-axis, and the average number of service breaks per match onto the y-axis.
+The color aesthetic again maps gender onto the scatterplot, with blue dots indicating WTA values, and red indicating ATP values.
 Users can customize the plot by selecting different surfaces (e.g. clay, grass, etc.).

 ### Findings